ktan114/BadaTracker/README.md

 ```
 DELETE `api/schedules/:id`

-Deletes a schedule based on id
+Deletes a schedule based on its ID
 ```